 Step 5: If the faculty member has not resigned and the chair of the Senate Committee on Faculty Rights and Responsibilities and the Faculty Mediation Officer have not, through mediation, effected a mutual settlement, it shall be assumed that the faculty member contests the statement of charges.
 The Provost shall ask the chair of the Committee on Faculty Tenure and Privileges Appeals to convene a Hearing Board to recommend whether the proposed dismissal should occur.
 The hearing shall be convened no earlier than 33 calendar days after the date on which written notice was sent to the faculty member by means specified in Step 4.
-Normal procedures as set out in Chapter 7 shall then be followed; for scheduling and conduct of the hearing, including participation by the faculty member; for formulation of findings, reasons, and recommendations of the Hearing Board; and for final disposition of the case by the President.
+Normal procedures as set out in Chapter 7 shall then be followed: for scheduling and conduct of the hearing, including participation by the faculty member; for formulation of findings, reasons, and recommendations of the Hearing Board; and for final disposition of the case by the President.
 These normal procedures specified for use in faculty grievances are incorporated herein as required procedures in dismissal cases, except that there is no option for binding arbitration in cases involving dismissal for cause.
-In cases of dismissal or demotion from a tenured position or of dismissal prior to the end of a contract, the burden of persuading the Hearing Board that adequate cause for dismissal exists rests upon the University, and shall be satisfied only by a clear, persuasive preponderance of evidence in the record considered as a whole.
+In cases of dismissal or demotion from a tenured position or of dismissal prior to the end of a contract, the burden of persuading the Hearing Board that adequate cause for dismissal exists rests upon the University, and is as defined in Section 7-C (5) of Chapter 7.

 8-D (2)(a) Constituting the Hearing Board